boilertown/create-boilertown/README.md

   <img src="https://img.shields.io/github/license/boilertowns/react-nostalgia-boilerplate?style=flat-square" alt="MIT license" >
 </div>

+## Introduction

+You have some brilliant ideas and want to start coding it as soon as possible?
+The setup step slow you down and gradually make you give up on that brilliant ideas?
+Let **Boilertowns** help you get through that problem by becoming your boilerplate shopping center.
+You can freely choose which setup fit your purposes the most and kickstar your apps/ideas immediately.

+All the boilerplates in Boilertowns collection also contain basic configurations and effective folder architectures to help boosting developers experience and productivity.

 ## Getting started

 To start scaffolding your project, run any of the following three commands and answer the command prompt questions: